AndrewChamp/portalfire-framework/README.md

 ##Benefits

-- No redundant coding.
+- No redundant coding
-- Reuse open connection to database.
+- Reuse the same open connection to the database
-- Optimized for page loading.
+- Optimized for page loading
-- Deploy sites quicker.
+- Deploy sites quicker
-- Easy to customize.
+- Easy to customize
-- Developer mode.
+- Developer mode